sim-san/CanLogSyncServ/README.md

-  --can_bus arg             list of busids, CAN interfaces and DBC files --sample_rate arg (=5000) sample rate in microseconds --signal arg              list of signals
+  --can_bus arg             list of busids, CAN interfaces and DBC files --sample_rate arg (=5000) sample rate in microseconds --signal arg              list of signals --can_timeout arg         after can_timeout milliseconds without any frame received, the CanLogSyncServ will terminate
+                      0 disable the timeout, the last valid value is sent on
 ```
 ## Options
   * `--help`